MSA Sordin Supreme Pro X vs Peltor Comtac III – Earmuffs Compared 2023

 When comparing Peltor vs MSA, both of these hearing protection devices have positive ratings for ease of use and comfort, as one would expect for a higher-priced product.

-External Communication using the MSA Sordin Supreme Pro X vs Peltor
+External Communication using the Sordin Supreme Pro X vs Peltor

 While hearing protection is important, another essential aspect of a good hearing protector is hearing a conversation and softer sounds.
-One notable difference between the MSA Sordin vs Peltor COMTAC III is that some COMTAC models come with an optional noise-reducing microphone, whereas the MSA Sordin does not.
-COMTAC is thus a good choice for team exercises or combat training.
-Additionally, they can easily remove the boom microphone if it is not needed.
+One notable difference between the Sordin vs Peltor COMTAC VI is that COMTAC models can communicate with NIB (Natural Interaction Behavior) for Peer to Peer Headset Communication.

 The COMTAC uses compression rather than clipping, which makes the conversation more audible.
 Clipping can cut off the parts of the conversation, so compression improves overall sound quality and makes speech easier to understand.